What is a PhD at Strathclyde?

 Many researchers join Strathclyde pursuing their own specific areas of interest.
 If there is a topic you are interested in studying then your first step is to visit the relevant research subject page.

 If you are unsure about what you might be interested in studying then we also have a list of currently available funded and unfunded projects across all disciplines.

 The academic requirements can vary across disciplines.
 For example, in the humanities and social sciences a Masters qualification is generally requested while many science disciplines require a minimum 2.1 at Bachelors level (or equivalent).
 Where there is competition for a funded place then a Masters qualification would be required.

 Have a look at our subject pages and talk to your prospective supervisor about the academic requirements in your discipline.

 Have you considered how you will fund your studies?

-A PhD comes with tuition fees for at least three years, some disciplines require payment of bench fees (to cover lab consumables) and you will need to cover housing and living costs.
+Tuition fees for at least three years are incurred when undertaking a PhD, some disciplines require payment of bench fees (to cover lab consumables) and you will need to cover housing and living costs.